-SCC operates a monthly Board meeting for executive and nonexecutive and for invited guests as the principal forum through which the directors discharge their duties.
+SCC operates a monthly Board meeting for executive and nonas the principal forum through which the directors discharge their duties.
 At each meeting, the Board receives reports from the executive directors covering the financial performance, sales and commercial activities, legal matters, strategy updates and the general business environment.
-Members of the executive provide relevant updates from their area of operation and decisions are made taking into account risk and the impact that those decisions have on stakeholders.
+Members of the executive provide of operation and decisions are made taking into account risk and the impact that those decisions have on stakeholders.